pabloluqueromero/TFG/Readme.md

   <h3 align="center">Logical Feature construction for Naive Bayes</h3>

   <p align="center">
     Welcome to my Bachelor's Final degree project.
-The aim is to explore different techniques for feature construction and selection using the logical operators : XOR, AND and OR to improve the performance of the NaiveBayes classifier.
+The aim is to explore different techniques for feature construction and selection using the logical operators : XOR, AND and OR to improve the performance of the Naive Bayes classifier.
     <br />
     <a href="https://github.com/pabloluqueromero/TFG"><strong>Explore the code »</strong></a>
     <br />